 Active stretching is where you take a muscle group you want to stretch and contract its opposite muscle group without using external support to help you stretch.

 For example, if you want to stretch your hamstrings, you lie on the floor and raise one leg as high as you can until you feel a stretch.
 You contract your quadriceps (thighs) for a few seconds, relax the contraction, and lower your leg.
 Then you repeat this process a few times.

-Active stretching involves contraction of the muscle group (agonist) that is in opposition of the muscles that you are stretching (antagonist).
-Some sources say that active stretching is more than just increasing flexibility; it is a way to warm-up and prepare your muscles for whatever activity you are going to do.
+Some sources say that active stretching is more than just increasing flexibility; it’s a way to warm-up and prepare your muscles for whatever activity you are going to do.
 However, what does scientific evidence say about active stretching and athletic performance?

 Active stretching vs. static stretching

 First, let’s clear up some terms to avoid confusion.
 Active stretching is a type of static stretching while static stretching is a broad term that includes all forms of stretching where you hold a stretch in a fixed position for a time period.
 Since active stretching is under the umbrella of static stretching, the guidelines for static stretching could be applied to the former.